 - If a pericardial effusion develops, it can be removed by placing a needle or small drain into the fluid collection (pericardiocentesis).

 The outlook is poor for primary malignant heart tumors.
-One study showed the following survival rates (percentage of people alive after the given time period):
+One

 - one-year: 46 percent